collective/collective.taxonomy/README.rst

   1. change to directory ``resources/``
   2. run ``make serve``

-This start a webpack development server at ``localhost:3000`` and serves the JS files live.
+This starts a webpack development server at ``localhost:3000`` and serves the JS files.

 Now start your Plone instance with